Zogir/LinuxUsersGroup_UWSP/LearningPerl/README.md

-strings--appending with a newline character), the chomp feature (for removing) any trailing newlines from STDIN, the <STDIN> (for reading from standard input) and the "." string concatenation feature (forgive me for my seemingly useless documentation; I am new to github so it gives me practice)
+strings--appending with a newline character), the chomp feature (for removing) any trailing newlines from STDIN, the <STDIN> (for reading from standard input) and the "." string concatenation feature (forgive me for my seemingly useless documentation; I am new to github so it gives me practice.)

-- BasicArithmetic: Eight lines of test code for experimenting with Perl's binary (binary as in "bi-directional", not "bitwise") arithmetic operators as well as an operator for the occurrences of strings.
+- BasicArithmetic: Eight lines of test code for experimenting with Perl's binary (binary as in "requiring two operands", not "bitwise") arithmetic operators as well as an operator for the occurrences of strings.

 - FirstPerlProgram: The first Perl program that I have ever written (as far